st3v3nmw/fanaka/your-cv.rst

 or:

-    An experienced developer and software coach with a passion for standards and education.
+    An experienced Python developer and software coach with a passion for standards and education.
 I especially enjoy working with and contributing back to the open-source software projects and communities that gave me my first opportunities.

 **Don't** make it longer. **Don't** repeat things that you're going to say elsewhere in the CV. **Don't** waste the space with disconnected and fluffy words - even if it is a picture of you from a bit of distance, *it needs to be solid and real*.